scfrsn/Wizard/README.md

 ####Activator Actions

-Double clicking a button will trigger the action assigned to "Press `x` button".
-Triple clicking a button trigger the action assigned to "Hold `x` button".
+Double clicking a button will trigger the action assigned to "Press `x` button" in the Activator screen of Smartwatch+.
+Triple clicking a button will trigger the action assigned to "Hold `x` button".
 Activator actions must be configured in the Smartwatch+ app.

 ####Languages